TimHanewich/Misc-Articles/TimHanewich.Foundry/article.md

 ```

 ## Conclusion
 Interfacing with high-performance models in Microsoft Foundry shouldn't require hundreds of lines of configuration.
-With TimHanewich.Foundry, you get a streamlined, .NET-first experience that handles the heavy lifting of authentication and conversation state for you.
+With **TimHanewich.Foundry**, you get a streamlined, .NET-first experience that handles the heavy lifting of authentication and conversation state for you.

 You can find the full source code and more examples on GitHub or download the package on NuGet.